-As the functional review did not begin in 2021/22, this indicator is classified as 'Not Assessed'.
+As there was no implementation plan in place in 2022/23, this indicator is classified as 'Not Assessed'.

 The Public Sector Functional Review Terms of Reference notes the Report will "prepare proposals for implementation plans for gradual or incremental implementation of recommendations identified by the Public Sector Functional Review.
 Recommendations should prioritise the available funding in terms of making changes to the Public Sectors' functions, structures and systems."
 Once the implementation plan has been developed, this indicator will measure the extent to which the plan has been implemented.
 The expected target for this indicator is that the plan is implemented within five years of being approved by Cabinet, however this may change depending on the final shape of the plan.